auth0/docs/articles/quickstart/backend/aspnet-core-webapi/interactive.md

   - files/api-controller
 ---

-# Add Authorization to an ASP.NET Core Web API application.
+# Add Authorization to an ASP.NET Core Web API Application

-Auth0 allows you to quickly add authentication and gain access to user profile information in your application.
+Auth0 allows you to add authentication and access user profile information in almost any application type quickly.
 This guide demonstrates how to integrate Auth0 with any new or existing ASP.NET Web API application using the `Microsoft.AspNetCore.Authentication.JwtBearer` package.

 If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.

-Alternatively, you can read [our getting started guide](get-started/auth0-overview/set-up-apis) that helps you set up your first API through the Auth0 dashboard.
+Alternatively, you can [read our getting started guide](/get-started/auth0-overview/set-up-apis), which will help you set up your first API through the Auth0 Dashboard.

-Every API in Auth0 is configured using an API Identifier that your application code will use as the Audience to validate the access token.
+Note that every API in Auth0 is configured using an API Identifier; your application code will use the API Identifier as the Audience to validate the access token.

 <!-- markdownlint-disable MD041 MD002 -->